-Rami Malek and the Bohemian Rhapsody movie have won big at the Oscars this year, but some of the Queen story has been “tweaked” for dramatic purposes.
+Rami Malek and the Bohemian Rhapsody movie received great reviews, but some of the Queen story has been “tweaked” for dramatic purposes.
 Radio X separates fact from fiction…

 Definitely not!
 Live Aid came in the year following the release of Queen’s hugely-successful album The Works.
 The tour to support the LP started in August 1984 and ended in May 1985, two months before Live Aid.
 Queen were experts at playing stadium shows at this point, which is why they were so tight on the day.

 The biggest incident of dramatic license in Bohemian Rhapsody is the timing of Freddie Mercury’s HIV diagnosis.
 In a heart-breaking scene, the singer tells his bandmates that he has the condition at a rehearsal for Live Aid.
 They perform the biggest show of their lives with this tragic knowledge.
 In fact, Mercury didn’t find out he was HIV-positive until April 1987, according to his partner Jim Hutton.

 In the film, Freddie tells the other members of Queen about his illness, introduces Hutton to his family and then goes on to play Live Aid, which is a hell of a day in anyone’s book.

 Early in the film, Queen are shown performing to huge crowds on their first US tour.
 In real life, the band’s first US tour was in April 1974 supporting fellow British band Mott The Hoople (the tour is referenced in the Queen song Now I’m Here).
 The headline band are not mentioned in the movie and Queen are seen performing Fat Bottomed Girls, a song not written or recorded until the summer of 1978 for the Jazz album.